Table of Contents

 If you notice your dog is twitching, first consider how often it is happening.
 Second, has the dog done this before, and does the animal stop jerking after its rest.
 Third, is the dog in pain before, during, or after spasms.

 If your dog shows constant twitching in conjunction with pain, it is most likely an underlying condition.

 A twitching back is not a stand-alone reason to take your dog to the vet.
-Unfortunately, if your pup is having back twitches in combination with foaming at the mouth, passing a bowel movement, vomiting, or urinating, then get to the vet as soon as you are able.
+Unfortunately, if your pup has back twitches in combination with foaming at the mouth, passing a bowel movement, vomiting, or urinating, then get to the vet as soon as possible.

-Also, chronic, or continuous twitching may be a sign that something is wrong.
+Also, chronic or continuous twitching may signify that something is wrong.
 If in doubt, it's always best to check with the vet.